January 24, 2004

 I recently called Grace Calí, an Oxfordian (an “Oxfordian” is one who believes that “William Shakespeare” was the pen name of the Earl of Oxford).
 I asked Grace for a copy of her essay on The Tempest, which she was kind enough to send me.4 I had read the essay years ago, but then I had misplaced it, and I was eager to read it again since my book group is planning to read The Tempest.

 Grace’s essay discusses the “Gosnold/Tempest Theory” — that is, the theory that The Tempest is based on a 1602 voyage by the English explorer Bartholomew Gosnold.
 Gosnold sailed to Cape Cod, Martha’s Vineyard and the nearby Elizabeth Islands.
-Gosnold’s boat was shipwrecked on Cuttyhunk, one of the Elizabeth Islands.
-Gosnold’s account of his voyage contains some striking similarities to The Tempest; these similarities were first discovered by Edward Everett Hale, a 19th-century American writer.
-Hale noticed that
+Gosnold’s boat landed on Cuttyhunk, one of the Elizabeth Islands.
+Accounts of Gosnold’s voyage contain some striking similarities to The Tempest; these similarities were first discovered by Edward Everett Hale, a 19th-century American writer.
+Some similarities:

 Hale wasn’t an Oxfordian (he died in 1909, eleven years before the Oxford theory was revealed to the world by its discoverer, J. Thomas Looney).
 But though Hale wasn’t an Oxfordian, his Gosnold/Tempest Theory strengthens the case for Oxford.
 Gosnold was from an aristocratic family based in Suffolk County, England.
 The Gosnold family seat is “less than 25 miles from Castle Hedingham, the ancient seat of the de Vere family [Edward de Vere = 17th Earl of Oxford] in the adjacent county of Essex.”6 The Gosnold and de Vere families were connected (as Grace discovered) by multiple marriage ties.
 Thus, it is reasonable to suppose that Edward de Vere knew about Gosnold’s 1602 voyage and shipwreck, especially since de Vere had a keen interest in voyages to the New World, and invested much of his inheritance in such voyages.
 Gosnold’s ship arrived back in England on July 23, 1602; since de Vere died on June 23, 1604, he would have had enough time to learn about Gosnold’s voyage, and then write The Tempest.